optimizely/optimizely-cordova-plugin/README.md

 ## APIs
 Aside from the APIs for registering and using Live Variables and Code Blocks, the plugin also exposes the following APIs:
-- enabledEditor
+- `window.optimizely.enabledEditor()`
-- startOptimizely
+- `window.optimizely.startOptimizely(projectToken)`
-- trackEvent
+- `window.optimizely.trackEvent('eventName')
-- trackRevenueWithDescription
+- `window.optimizely.trackRevenueWithDescription(100, 'revenueDescription')`

+All API calls return a Promise object using the ES6 promise specification.

 For more information on these APIs please visit [Android Docs](http://developers.optimizely.com/android/reference/index.html) or [iOS Docs](http://developers.optimizely.com/ios/reference/index.html)